rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-and-project-group-charter.md

 The first two goals work together.
-The goal of introducing the "C unwind" ABI is simple: it allows existing projects to migrate to the newer ABI and continue to work "as well as they ever did".
+The goal of introducing the "C unwind" ABI is simple: it allows existing projects to migrate to the newer ABI and continue to work "as well as they ever did" or better, since they will avoid certain optimizations that are incorrect for their use cases.
 In the meantime, we can tighten up the rules around the "C" ABI.

 Simply taking that step, however, does not address the root problem of